sourasb05/Federated-Frank-Wolfe/README.md

-# The repository contains code base for different federated learning algorithms and their implementations in python.
+# The repository contains the codes for the paper Federated Frank-Wolfe

 Algorithms
-1) FedAvg
+1) FedFW
+2) FedFW+
+3) FedFW-stochastics
 2) FedDR
-3) FedFW
-4) FedFW+

 # Implemented Models
 non-convex settings